-- a natural person who is or will be the subject of a certificate, - authorized representative of a legal person or institution without legal personality, - authorized representative of the certification authority CERTUM QCA and Certum QCA 2017, - authorized representative of Primary Registration Authority (PRA) or Registration Point (RP).
+- a natural person who is or will be the subject of a certificate, - authorized representative of a legal person or institution without legal personality, - authorized representative of Certum.

 Certum does not issue certificates to entities carrying out business activities in countries with which Polish law forbids doing business.